-Install sediment trap in supply line as shown in Figure 14.
+We recommend that you install a sediment trap in supply line as shown in Figure 13.
 Locate sediment trap where it is within reach for cleaning.
+Install in piping system between fuel supply and heater.
 Locate sediment trap where trapped matter is not likely to freeze.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed wrong, heater may not run properly.